OleMchls/TrafficCophp/README.md

 ## Example

-You should have a llok into the examples folder.
+You should have a look into the examples folder.
 A simple usage example could look like this

 ```php